SumairaS/K8/Project-1-Nginx-webpage.md

 ```

 *********************************************************************************************************************************************************8
-**# configmap.yaml  deployment.yml  index.html  service.yml **
+# configmap.yaml  deployment.yml  index.html  service.yml save them
 # so now we have Kubernetes manifests for a deployment setup in the nginx-html directory.
-If you want to apply these manifests to set up an NGINX deployment, follow these # # steps:**
+If you want to apply these manifests to set up an NGINX deployment, follow these
+# # steps:

 # 1. Apply the Manifests
 ```
 kubectl apply -f configmap.yaml